turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 **Note** I can continue to make changes to my pull request until it gets merged.

-For instance, let's add another file to our project called `checklist.md`.
+Let's add another file to our project called `checklist.md`.

 Inside of that file, let's create a very important checklist.